Indonesian Bus Rapid Transit Corridor Development Project (INDOBUS)

 Indonesian Bus Rapid Transit Corridor Development Project (INDOBUS) aims at providing technical advice on the development and implementation of the Bus Rapid Transit (BRT) system in Indonesian cities to bring it into line with international standards.
 The ultimate aim of this is to give the range of planned measures for the transport sector an even greater impact.

-INDOBUS’ pilot cities, namely Pekanbaru, Batam, Bandung, Semarang and Makassar, have developed and implemented a BRT system that adheres to international standard.
+INDOBUS’ pilot cities, namely Pekanbaru, Batam, Bandung, Semarang, Makassar and Surabaya have developed and implemented a BRT system that adheres to international standard.

 giz2021-indobus-03